 It was against this backdrop that the match, watched by Prince Arthur of Connaught, Italian Ambassador Count Grandi and 56,044 fans, kicked off.
 And kick-off it certainly did.

-The Italians responded not with goals but with brutality.
-Hapgood (pictured above being tended to after the game) had to leave the pitch for 15 minutes after having his nose broken in a clash with Guaita, Brook suffered a broken arm.
+The Italians initially responded not with goals but with brutality.
+Hapgood had to leave the pitch for 15 minutes after having his nose broken in a clash with Guaita (who apparently laughed at him at the post-match banquet), Brook suffered a broken arm.
 Drake, Male, Ray Bowden and Jack Barker were all injured.
+Battles took place all over the pitch and even at a time when the game was a lot more physical than it is now, this was on another level.

 Referee Olsen said after the match; “I had to pull the Italians up and I gave them an awful warning.